Tyddan/Tyddan.github.io/README.md

 #### Versioning

 I would've liked to include this library using a CDN instead of including the files locally but FontAwesome requires an email address to use their CDN so you're on own configuring that.

-### RSVP

-The template comes with a blank RSVP section as everyone likes to do this differently (and not many people create their own methods of sending data).

-I recommend creating the RSVP in Google Forms and embedding the form in an iFrame (provided by commented out).
-However, your free to handle this however you'd like.

 ## Technical Details